 Advantages and disadvantages of brushed DC motors

-There is no doubt that every user wants his/her tool to work for a lifetime.
-But every power tool has a specific lifespan, one day you should eventually replace them with a new one.
-However, buying a brushless power tool can guarantee durability, reliability and much more.
+Without a doubt, all users want their tools to work for a lifetime.
+But each power tool has its own limited life span and one day you would eventually need to replace it with a new one.
+Having said that, buying a brushless power tool can guarantee more durability, efficiency, reliability, and much more.